Jialing-Huang/WebServiceProject/README.md

 # WebServiceProject
-A simple REST web service project by Java
+A simple REST web service project by Java.
+All code writen and compiled in Eclipse.